 These masks all retail for around $270-300 each.
 This price is typically on top of the price of the device.

-There is also a hybrid nasal/pillow mask called Dreamwear (which is made by Phillips), which sits under the nose, cupping it- notably this mask has the hose at the rear of the head rather than coming from the front of your face.
+There is also a hybrid nasal/pillow mask called a cradle mask.
+This is available from two brands, Dreamwear (which is made by Phillips) and the N30i (made by ResMed).
+Nasal Cradle masks sit under the nose, cupping it and these mask have the hose at the rear of the head rather than coming from the front of your face.